-In line with the Strategic Plan for Biodiversity of the CBD, SACEP and UNEP jointly initiated a process in 2013 to develop a Regional Marine and Coastal Biodiversity Strategy for the South Asian Seas Region, with the objective of supporting South Asian countries in achieving Aichi Biodiversity targets for the 2011-2020 period.
-Acknowledging that all of the Aichi targets (see above) are relevant for the success of the Regional Marine and Coastal Biodiversity Strategy, the focus of the Strategy is to bring a regional perspective to the targets which are more relevant to marine and coastal biodiversity.
-These are Targets 5, 6, 7, 8, 9, 10, 11, 12, 14, and 15.
+In line with the Strategic Plan for Biodiversity of the CBD, SACEP and UNEP jointly initiated a process in 2013 to develop a Regional Marine and Coastal Biodiversity Strategy for the South Asian Seas Region, with the objective of supporting South Asian countries in achieving Aichi Biodiversity targets and SDG's for the 2011-2030 period.
+Acknowledging that all of the linkages between SDGs and Aichi Biodiversity Targets (see above) are relevant for the success of the Regional Marine and Coastal Biodiversity Strategy, the focus of the Strategy is to bring a regional perspective to the targets which are more relevant to marine and coastal biodiversity.
+These are Targets 1, 2, 3, 4, 5, 6, 7, 8, 10, 11, 12, 14, 15, 17 and 19.